varmadatla07/ChatterHive/README.md

   - Perspective API: Filters spam, profanity, toxicity, harassment, etc.
   - TextRazor API: Used for content categorization

-- A Flask application provides similar functionality to the Hugging Face Interface API:
-  - Uses the BART Large MNLI model
-  - Operates as a zero-shot classification pipeline
-  - Built with PyTorch framework

 - The system allows flexibility in API usage:
   - Different services can be chosen or disabled without affecting overall functionality
   - Uses a common interface for API interactions